OSU-BMBL/BMBL-analysis-notebooks/RNAseq tutorials/RNAseq_Preprocessing_Tutorial.md

 ## Prepare Data and Tools

 In order to use the following tutorial, users must have an OSC account and use PCON0022.
-This tutorial will use example data found in the Example_Data folder under RNA_seq_tutorial_fastq, or it can be found here in OSC:
+This tutorial will use example data found in the Example_Data folder, as well as here in OSC:
 ```
 /fs/ess/PCON0022/bmbl_notebooks/RNAseq_tutorial_fastq
 ```